 Touching, she bumped my hand with her nose.

 I taught her a hand touch would get me to click and treat anytime she offered that.
 All she had to do was touch my hand with her nose- I could see the wheels turn "Neat, food for a nose touch- COOL!"
-It was a typical one year old Labrador reaction but fun to watch.
+It was a typical one year old Labrador reaction and such fun to watch.

 It is not hard to teach a dog what to do instead of jumping but you do have to do it- you have to take the time to stop wishing the dog would behave and figure out what you MUST DO to change the behavior.
 Carmen needs practice but a handful of treats and the clicker and she showed me just what a smart cookie she is.